Sum Values Based on Date in Excel (4 Ways)

 Dataset to Calculate Excel Sum Values Based on Date

-If you want to knock out Excel sum values based on a date range i.e. between two dates, you may use two functions respectively: SUMIF function and SUMIFS function.
+If you want to calculate sum values based on a date range i.e. between two dates, you can use two functions: SUMIF function and SUMIFS function.

 1.1.
 Using SUMIF Function